Sohidul-Islam/Sohidul-Islam/README.md

 Sohidul has worked on a variety of projects, including:
 - A dashboard for visualizing data analytics for a small business.
-- A Ecommerce site to purchasing some products
+- A Ecommerce site to purchasing some products.
-- A point of sale to maintain business quality
+- A point of sale to maintain business quality.
 - A doctors portal site to get appointment of doctors from this site.
 To see Sohidul's full portfolio and to get a better understanding of their skills and experience, feel free to [visit their portfolio](https://github.com/Sohidul-Islam/portfolio1).